tevaughan/ulam/README.md

 ![150x150UlamSpiral](example-output.png)

+The white pixel at the center is the Number 1.
 Each black pixel is a prime.
 For every other pixel,
  * the intensity of the red component is proportional to the number of atomic prime factors (to the sum of the exponents in the prime factorization);
  * the intensity of the green component is proportional to the cube of the